 Chicken- You will need some diced skinless chicken breasts to make the "bites" in this recipe.
 This means cutting them into 1-1.5 inch cubes so that they are bite sized.

 Cornstarch- Tossing the chicken in cornstarch before cooking them will help to give us a crispy texture.
+To help thicken the sauce quickly, you'll need a small slurry of cornstarch and water.

 Soy sauce- Use low-sodium soy sauce.
 This will cut down on the sweetness and give us a nice salty contrast.